 Laid back director Douglas Hickox fortunately had some outstanding second-unit sergeants working the 13,000 Zulu extras and the hundreds of redcoated Brits that they avalanche.
 A prequel to the 1964 classic Zulu, it was conceived ten years later by the writer-director of that rouser, Cy Endfield, and its star, Stanley Baker.
 They both passed away before the money-men came in, so the script from Endfield and Anthony Storey was handed to Hickox, and a sterling cast signed on.
 The tale tells the story of the catastrophic Battle of Isandlwana in 1879s South Africa.
-Story: in a nutshell (or spent .303 cartridge), the arrogant English try to force the not exactly kittenish Zulus to yield property in gorgeous Natal colony (northeast of modern Durban).
+In a nutshell (or spent .303 cartridge), the arrogant English try to force the not exactly kittenish Zulus to yield property in gorgeous Natal colony (northeast of modern Durban).
 Pilot error!

-Burt Lancaster does soso with his Irish-accented hero but at 64 he certainly has Movie Star Charisma to spare and his take-a-slew-with-ya exit is up there with Laurence Harvey’s ‘Col. Travis’ in The Alamo.
+Burt Lancaster does soso with his Irish-accented hero but at 64 he certainly has Movie Star Charisma to spare and his go-down-swinging exit is up there with Laurence Harvey’s ‘Col. Travis’ in The Alamo.
 Peter O’Toole provides proper wasting-away-with-decay snottiness and Simon Ward mans the most stunning palomino south of the Zambezi.

 “We come here by the orders of the Great Queen Victoria, Queen of all Africa.”
 Various levels of valor, smugness and gulp-we’re-screwed come about from Bob Hoskins, Denholm Elliott, John Mills, Michael Jayston and Peter Vaughan.
 Elmer Bernstein’s score is one of the best of his latter career, and the final credits roll backed by a rousing Zulu chant that pleads to be cranked up loud enough for your neighbors to flee to high ground.